 G Data Antivirus Review 2023: How Does It Perform?

-Way back in 1987, G DATA did something none of the other providers from our sample can lay claim to, namely, it developed the first antivirus software.
-All the same, over the decades since, malware has gone through millions of mutations, achieving levels of sophistication once thought impossible.
+Way back in 1987, G DATA did something none of the other providers from our sample have ever claimed: It developed the first antivirus software.
+All the same, since then, malware has gone through millions of mutations, achieving levels of sophistication once thought impossible.
 In this review, we'll take a look at whether or not G DATA has managed to keep up with the times.

 What Is G DATA Antivirus?

 G DATA* is a German cybersecurity company headquartered in Bochum, which offers antivirus software for Windows, macOS, Android, and iOS, in addition to a wide range of solutions for individuals and corporate clients.
 Like nearly all providers from our sample, G DATA's software can be purchased in a variety of packages, which differ in terms of price and features.